Trideva/CB-Cloud-Bazar-Queries/README.md

 # CB-Cloud-Bazar-Queries
 Some hunting queries you can use.
 Inspired by a blog by Red Canary and @merlos1977 on Twitter.
 The blog [can be found here](https://redcanary.com/blog/how-one-hospital-thwarted-a-ryuk-ransomware-outbreak/) and you can find the [Microsoft Defender queries here](https://github.com/gmellini/Microsoft-Defender-Security-Center-Hunting-Queries).
+Your Carbon Black environment may have coverage for these already, so it's a good idea to compare with existing feeds you're subscribed to.
+Happy hunting!

 ## Detection Opportunity #1 - Process Hollowing of cmd.exe
 ```((process_name:cmd.exe NOT process_cmdline:* AND netconn_count:[1 TO *]))```